Gabii: War with Rome under Tarquinius Superbus

-The Latin League (Latini) was brought under Roman jurisdiction by the last king of Rome, Lucius Tarquinius Superbus.
-Addressing their council and claiming that, because all the Latin cities were founded from Alba Longa and Tullus Hostilius had made a treaty by which Alba was ceded to Rome along with all its colonies, Rome had a legal claim over the Latins, he offered them protection from any chance devastation that should inflict their country and a share in Roman prosperity if they would resume the treaty, which they did.
+The Latin League was brought under Roman jurisdiction by the last king of Rome, Lucius Tarquinius Superbus.
+Addressing their council and claiming that Rome had a legal claim over the Latins, because all the Latin cities were founded from Alba Longa and Tullus Hostilius had made a treaty by which Alba was ceded to Rome along with all its colonies, he offered them protection from any chance devastation that should inflict their country and a share in Roman prosperity if they would resume the treaty, which they did.
 Thenceforward Latin troops fought beside Roman within the Roman army.

-Gabii reneged from the Latin treaty with Rome for unknown reasons.
+Gabii later reneged from the Latin treaty with Rome.
 Tarquinius' son, Sextus Tarquinius, went to Gabii, pretending to be in revolt against his father and asking for assistance.
 He was accepted, and after successfully commanding various military expeditions, he was appointed as the leading general of the army of Gabii.
 As general, he commanded a number of minor but successful skirmishes against Roman forces, with the complicity of the Roman king.

 He sent a message to the king asking what to do next.
 Receiving the messenger in the garden the king said nothing at all (for which he might have been held liable later) but strolled around lopping off the heads of the tallest poppies with a stick.
 Sextus took this to be a message to destroy the aristocrats of Gabii including Antistius Petro whom according to legend Sextus accused of plotting with Tarquinius Superbus Sextus' return to Rome dead or alive, thereby provoking the Gabines to stone Antistius to death.
 Tarquinius Superbus was able to take advantage of the ensuing confusion and bring Gabii into submission without battle.

 Dionysius of Halicarnassus states that Tarquin was lenient with Gabii, and their subsequent treaty, whose original text was written on a bullock's skin and draped over a wooden shield, was said by Dionysius of Halicarnassus to be still extant in his day in the Roman temple of Sancus.

 After the overthrow of the Roman monarchy, Sextus fled to Gabii but was killed by the leaders of the city in revenge for his past actions.